cyeh015/gopest/README.md

 - in run_ns_pr, code shouldn't worry about nesi/cluster related things, maybe not running local vs nesi either

-- remove obsreref rekated things, use pest_hp now
+- remove obsreref related things, use pest_hp now

 - I have checked a few PEST related Python libraries.
 I am looking for something small and pure for basic editing of PEST control file.
 But these are too big for my liking.
 I should reconsider about using them.